oze4/material-table-core/README.md

  - `npm install @material-table/core`
  - `yarn add @material-table/core`

-Instead of using `material-table` for `import` statements, use `@material-table/core` - this code will remain 100% compatable with `material-table`, just change your import statements.
+Instead of using `material-table` for `import` statements, use `@material-table/core`.
+Simply change your import statements.

 ```javascript
 // This